jsstrn/daily-dad-jokes/README.md

 ## Deployment

-To deploy
+To deploy (defaults to development stage)

 ```sh
 npm run deploy
 ```

-To set deployment stage
+To deploy to production

 ```sh
 npm run deploy:prod